intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/xshard.md

 ```
 apply(func, *args)
 ```
 * `func` is your pre-processing function.
-In this function, you can do the pre-processing on the Pandas DataFrame, then return the processed object.
+In this function, you can do the pre-processing on a Pandas DataFrame, then return the processed object.
 * `args` are the augurments for the pre-processing function.

 This method would parallelly pre-process each element in the DataShards with the customized function.